 The emergency department is staffed by nearly 50 staff emergency physicians, 25 emergency medicine physician residents, and more than 200 nurses and allied health care staff.
 The department's pharmacy team consists of emergency department clinical pharmacists, a clinical pharmacy specialist and the emergency medicine pharmacy resident.

-The newly renovated emergency department consists of 74 beds, with universal rooming.
+The emergency department consists of 72 beds, with universal rooming.
 All rooms are equipped to handle all levels of patient acuity, and to perform intubations and procedures.
-The emergency department is divided into seven functional areas, including center, east, west, pediatrics, north (observation), south (psychiatry) and resuscitation bays.
+The emergency department is divided into seven functional areas, including center, east, west, pediatrics, north (observation), south (psychiatry), and resuscitation bays.

 Approximately 80,000 patients from a wide geographical area are seen annually, with a significant geriatric and pediatric population.
 Patients present to the emergency department from the local community, states in the region, and around the country and the world.
 Patient acuity and complexity are high; greater than 30 percent of patients are admitted, of which half go to the intensive care unit.
 Emergency department throughput is consistently the fastest among all teaching hospitals in the country, with a median length of stay of approximately 3.5 hours.